A Mutiny in Time

-A Mutiny in Time is the first book in the Infinity Ring series.
+A Mutiny in Time is the first book in the Infinity Ring series by James Dashner, published August 28, 2012.
 The series follows Riq, Dak, and Sera as they time-travel throughout history in order to fix history.
 The first book introduces the trio and follows them as they try to prevent a revolt by the Amancio brothers.
-It was written by James Dashner, and published on August 28, 2012.
-Dashner also wrote The Maze Runner.
 The book is followed by Divide and Conquer, in which the trio go to the year 885 in order to protect Paris from thousands of Viking warriors.